 Operating room

-Typical monitors: MX550, MX600, MX700, MX750, MX800, MX850.
-Long procedures, electrosurgical interference, fluid contamination, multiple IBP lines, continuous EtCO2.
+Typical monitors: MX550, MX600, MX700, MX750, MX800, and MX850.
+Long procedures, electrosurgical interference, fluid exposure, multiple IBP lines, and continuous EtCO₂ monitoring may shape accessory selection.

 - ECG: 5-lead or 12-lead reusable trunk cable plus disposable electrodes.